 As noted, Hulu + Live TV is one of the most inclusive packages available in the live TV space thanks to including Disney+, ESPN+, and Hulu on-demand in the package.

 Sling TV is basically the granddaddy of every live TV streaming service on this list.
 Owned and operated by Dish Network, this service provides a somewhat convoluted selection of subscription TV internet TV options for cord-cutters.

-With Sling TV, you can get a package for as cheaply as $40 for 30+ channels with Sling Blue or Sling Orange, or you can combine their two basic channel options into one for $55 per month, and save some money.
+With Sling TV, you can get a package with 30+ channels with Sling Blue or Sling Orange, or you can combine their two basic channel options into one, and save some money.

-Unlike fuboTV or Philo, there’s plenty of channel selection on Sling without any focus or emphasis exclusively on sports or entertainment.
+Unlike Fubo or Philo, there’s plenty of channel selection on Sling without any focus or emphasis exclusively on sports or entertainment.
 Instead, you can get both sports and entertainment from Sling TV.

 Additionally, Sling TV is not only one of the only live TV streaming services that offers occasional pay-per-view options, it's one of the only places Live TV streaming services where you can do sports betting thanks to the company's exclusive agreement with DraftKings.